kaylh/old-RetroBat-obsolete/readme.md

 ## Special Thanks

-- Hel Mic - for his generous support.
+- Hel Mic - for his generous support and for his wonderful themes.
 - Batocera - for their wonderful retrogaming dedicated OS.

 ## Licence